University Honors Program

 Department of Kinesiology & Public Health

 Far from being “just a game,” sport is a central cultural institution that shapes ideas about identity, authority, and belonging.
 Who gets to be involved in the world of sports?
 How do these decisions get made?
 This seminar examines how sports media construct, police, and circulate ideas about gender, authority, and legitimacy.
 From broadcast commentary and highlight reels to social media discourse and locker room controversies, students will analyze how women athletes, coaches, journalists, and fans are framed within historically male-dominated spaces.
-The course explores issues of representation, backlash, commercialization, race, sexuality, and digital self-branding, asking how media both challenge and reinforce systems of power.
+The seminar explores issues of representation, backlash, commercialization, race, sexuality, and digital self-branding, asking how media both challenge and reinforce systems of power.
 Students will analyze broadcast commentary, viral media moments, advertising campaigns, and digital platforms to understand how women in sport are portrayed and evaluated.

 Spring 2027